 The CDSB Framework sets out an approach for reporting environmental information & natural capital in mainstream reports, such as annual reports, 10-K filing, or integrated report.

 The CDSB Framework for reporting environmental information & natural capital is designed to help organizations prepare and present environmental information in mainstream reports for the benefit of investors.
 It allows investors to assess the relationship between specific environmental matters and the organization's strategy, performance and prospects.

-Through the provision of robust environmental information, CDSB hopes to encourage analysis and decision-making by investors that recognises the dependence and impacts of economic and financial stability on natural capital.
+Through the provision of robust environmental information, CDSB hopes to encourage analysis and decision-making by investors that recognise the dependence and impacts of economic and financial stability on natural capital.

 The objectives of the CDSB Framework are to: